hungvanle321/Bookstore/README.md

 An online bookstore, employing the MVC architecture to facilitate seamless book browsing, secure user authentication, and efficient e-commerce transactions.
-Multi=language support and dark mode !
+Multi-language support and dark mode !

 ## Technology Used
 - .NET MVC (.NET 6)